avdyushin/UDF_Swift/README.md

 }
 ```

-To be begin receive updates we should subscribe:
+To be begin receive updates we should subscribe listener:

 ```swift
 projectsStore.subscribe(self)
 ```

-And not forget to unsubscribe when we are done:
+And do not forget to unsubscribe listener when we are done:

 ```swift
 projectsStore.unsubscribe(self)